+The AMTCS provides early estimates of the manpower, personnel, and training requirements needed to support and sustain current operations.
 The primary goal of AMTCS is to provide a seamless training continuum for each aviation technician's level of technical proficiency.